setyaraka/secura-file-backend/README.md

 # 🔐 Vaultiva – Backend

-Backend service for a secure document-sharing platform,
-**inspired by the concept and use cases of tools like Digify**.
+NestJS backend for secure document sharing, featuring password-protected access, watermarking, file expiration, and detailed access logging, built for privacy-focused workflows.

 Built with NestJS, PostgreSQL, Prisma, and integrated with Cloudflare R2 for object storage.